-3.7 Are there any other restrictions on tax relief for interest payments by a local company to a non-resident, for example pursuant to BEPS Action 4?
+3.7 Are there any other restrictions on tax relief for interest payments by a local company to a non-resident?

 Yes.
 Japan has earnings stripping rules, under which deduction for "net interest payments" (as defined in such rules) to certain "related persons" (as defined in such rules) in excess of 20% (or 50% until April 1, 2020) of an "adjusted taxable income" (as defined in such rules) will be disallowed, and the disallowed amounts may be carried forward for seven ensuing business years.
 If the disallowed interest amount under the earnings stripping rules is smaller than the amount disallowed for deduction under the thin capitalisation rules, then deduction is disallowed to the extent of the larger of the two disallowed amounts.